ConsumerDataStandardsAustralia/js-holder-sdk-demo/README.md

 It demonstrate how different client request will trigger the generation of error objects and Http return code where this is required under published technical [standard](https://github.com/ConsumerDataStandardsAustralia/standards)

-The `endpoints.json` file used in the configuration options `dsbOptions` lists which endpoints this server implements.
+The `endpoints.json` file used in the configuration options `configDefault` lists which endpoints this server implements.

+## Validation of Scopes

+### Method 1 : Validate scopes with a callback function

-This implementation assumes that an authenticated user exists and information such as scopes and consented accoun ids are available.
+This implementation assumes that an authenticated user exists and information such as scopes and consented account ids are available.
 This is achived by implementing an IUserService as defined in the js-holder-sdk package.

+The middleware functions will call the `getUser()` method where this is applicable.

 ````javascript
 const userService: IUserService = {